jhanley634/testing-tools/problem/text/timezone/timezone.md

 ## serialized form

 When storing a timestamp,
-_always_ put the UTC form in persistent storage.
+_always_ write the UTC form to persistent storage.

 Upon retrieving it from disk,
 we can _then_ apply a zone offset